 For food, there’s an equally delectable array that includes selections from many nearby suppliers who use premium ingredients.
-The closest supplier is the backyard garden that Liberty House Coffee and Café keeps.
-Others include local partners that provide produce, breads and other ingredients, and the cafe reaches out to regional partners when necessary.
-Many of the actual selections are breakfast and lunch dishes that feature fresh produce, eggs, oats and similarly healthy items.
+The closest supplier is the backyard garden that Liberty House Coffee and Cafe keeps.
+Others include local partners that provide produce, bread, and other ingredients, and the cafe reaches out to regional partners when necessary.
+Many of the actual selections are breakfast and lunch dishes that feature fresh produce, eggs, oats, and similarly healthy items.

-The atmosphere here is truly that of a neighborhood cafe, because Liberty House Coffee and Café is literally in a converted house in a residential setting.
-There’s a quaint inside and large outside yard with seating, and you can enjoy a quiet beverage or meal away from city traffic.
+The atmosphere here is truly that of a neighborhood cafe because Liberty House Coffee and Cafe is literally in a converted house in a residential setting.
+There’s a quaint inside and a large outside yard with seating, and you can enjoy a quiet beverage or meal away from city traffic.

 The Cubanito whips espresso and raw sugar together to create a strong, sweet elixir and then combines that with steamed milk and pink Himalayan salt.
 The result is a combination that’s long been a favorite in its homeland.

-Cold brew has a large body and smooth profile that make it perfectly suited for adding milk to.
+Cold brew has a large body and smooth profile that make it perfectly suited for adding milk.
 The Vietnamese Style manages to make this combination even better by using sweetened condensed milk rather than standard milk or cream.